Picture of The Automotive Tester Team

 👎 Cons: Strictly for chrome wheels; will damage other finishes.

-Our Verdict: For those with true chrome wheels, this is a fantastic choice.
+Our Verdict: For true chrome wheels, this is a fantastic choice.
 The clinging foam is a significant advantage over watery cleaners, ensuring maximum cleaning power right where you need it.

 4. S100 15500G Wheel Cleaner